VincentBernet/Helenic-Myth/README.md

 # Helenic-Myth

-This website is build to permit people to share their passion about greek mythologie, in this objectiv we create a CMS and CRUD website where you can share articles about your favorite greek myth !
+This website is build to permit people to share their passion about greek mythologie, in this objectiv i create a CMS and CRUD website where you can share articles about your favorite greek myth !
 Built in Angular 10 !

 Find it just here : https://helenic-myth.netlify.app/